Reformat paragraph text, fill and join lines to produce output

 `fmt' reads from the specified FILE arguments (or standard input if none are given), and writes to standard output.

-The fmt utility is meant to format mail messages prior to sending, but may also be useful for other simple tasks.
+The fmt utility is meant to format mail messages prior to sending, but can also be useful for other simple tasks.

 By default, blank lines, spaces between words, and indentation are preserved in the output; successive input lines with different indentation are not joined; tabs are expanded on input and introduced on output.